Farming in new weather topic of panel discussion

 The free panel and discussion will be held during the Maine Agricultural Trades Show.
 One pesticide credit will be offered.
 The event is sponsored by the UMaine Climate and Agriculture Network and Maine Sustainable Agriculture Society.

-For more information or to request a disability accommodation, contact Mallory at 581-2942 or [email protected]maine.edu.
+For more information or to request a disability accommodation, contact Mallory at 581-2942 or [email protected].